Tulum Statue by Daniel Popper: How to See it in 2023

 Is Tulum expensive?

 Expensive is a relative term, so this answer depends.
-When compared to most of Mexico, it is, though budget travel in Tulum is totally possible.
+When compared to most of Mexico, yes, Tulum is expensive — though budget travel in Tulum is possible.

 Tulum Statue by Daniel Popper